 Learn other ways to save by assessing your home.
 Start with the Home Energy Yardstick to see how your home‘s energy use measures up compared to similar homes across the country.
 Then, use our Home Energy Advisor to get recommendations for energy-saving home improvements for typical homes in your area.

 Watch "At Home with ENERGY STAR" as a home improvement expert takes you through a real home to learn energy-saving tips.

-Take a room-by-room tour of ENERGY STAR @ home and learn what you can do this spring to save energy, save money and help protect our environment in your own home.
+Take a room-by-room tour of ENERGY STAR @ home and learn what you can do this winter to save energy, save money and help protect our environment in your own home.